DrDBanner/inmanage/readme.md

-# Invoice Ninja Management Script
+# Backup & Update - Invoice Ninja - MGM Script

 Easily update and back up your self-hosted Invoice Ninja instance with a shell script.